-As the name suggests, Golfdrum Street and the surrounding area can trace its sporting connections back nearly five centuries.
+As the name suggests, Golfdrum Street and the surrounding area can trace its connections to the ancient sport, over four centuries ago.
 These streets are thought to be where James VI (1566-1625) played golf for relaxation when in Dunfermline, shortly after he had gifted the town and Abbey to his new wife Queen Anne of Denmark.

 Scotland and St Andrews, specifically, is credited with creating the modern game of golf.
 Dunfermline lays claim to introducing the game to America’s East Coast, thanks to two local businessmen, Robert Lockhart and John Reid.

 Lockhart had established Dunfermline Golf Club in 1887 and in 1888 Reid joined Lockhart in emigrating to America.
 After playing some holes of golf in a field in upstate New York, they founded the ‘St Andrews Golf Club’.